jh3nd3rs0n/jargyle/README.md

 -   `.gitignore`: List of directories and files for Git to ignore such as Eclipse and IntelliJ IDEA project directories and files

--   `CODE_OF_CONDUCT.md`: Code of conduct for contributing to this project

--   `CONTRIBUTING.md`: Contributing guidelines

 -   `LICENSE`: The license for this project